Roei-Azriel/unity-obstacle-course-game/README.md

 obstacle course game built with Unity.
 The player must navigate through moving obstacles to reach the finish line.
 Includes physics-based collisions, failure tracking, and responsive player control.

-A simple 3D obstacle course game built with Unity.

 The player (yellow cube) must reach the finish line while avoiding dynamic obstacles like spinners and rollers.
 The game includes basic physics interactions, movement logic, and a strike system – touching an obstacle turns the player red and adds a fail count.

 ## Features